A Sanctuary for the Stars

 One of the quirkiest and unique areas at the Hôtel du Cap-Eden-Roc is the pet cemetery.
 The concept for the cemetery arose when Lady Onslow’s small dog died during their stay at the hotel in 1900 and the owner of the hotel at that time had a little coffin made and suggested that the animal be buried beside the rose garden, a favourite spot where Lady Onslow and her guests often had tea and passed the time doing their reading and sewing.
 The Duke and Duchess of Windsor’s dogs were buried at the hotel.

 The Hôtel du Cap-Eden-Roc is situated in the protected Cap d’Antibes area that is part of a Natura 2000 unspoilt zone with exceptional biodiversity of flora and fauna.

 You can follow the Sentier du Littoral coastal walkway on the Cap d’Antibes and admire the views of the Anse du Faux-Argent cove.

-The hotel is dedicated to conservation of natural heritage with nesting boxes for birds on the hotel grounds and sponsorship of bee hives that make biological honey.
-They support a local environmental organisation, ‘Les Aquanautes’ to which they donate €1 from each stay in the hotel.
+The Hôtel du Cap-Eden-Roc is dedicated to conservation of natural heritage with nesting boxes for birds on the hotel grounds and sponsorship of bee hives that make biological honey.
+The hotel supports a local environmental organisation, ‘Les Aquanautes’ to which they donate €1 from each stay in the hotel.

 This article was written by Rebecca Whitlocke, who with over 10 years travel industry experience loves to share ‘must-do’ destination tips and hidden spots to discover in France and beyond.

-To discuss your French Riviera yacht charter requirements, please contact:
+To discuss yacht charters in France, please contact: